How South Korea turned an urban planning system into a COVID-19 tracking database

 An EISS web portal seen by Reuters showed an interactive map displaying patient movements, with each location data point indicating whether it was collected via credit card or cellphone.

-The government says access is restricted and authorized investigators must log in through a virtual private network (VPN) and use two-factor authentication to prevent security breaches.
+The government says access is restricted and authorised investigators must log in through a virtual private network (VPN) and use two-factor authentication to prevent security breaches.

 "We spent more time agonising over privacy than on developing the system," said Park Young-joon, a director at the KCDC.